choudharyamit3400/microservices-springboot/README.md

 spring.cloud.gateway.routes[0].uri=lb://EMPLOYEE-SERVICE
 spring.cloud.gateway.routes[0].predicates[0]=Path=/api/employees/**
 ```
-notice predicate of the route its /api/employees/
+Notice predicate of the route its /api/employees/
 so our  APi Gateway endpoint to call employee service to get employee details would be

 [http://localhost:9191/api/employees/{empId}]